João Vale e Azevedo: Imprisonment and release

 On 16 February 2001, Vale e Azevedo was arrested at home in Almoçageme, Sintra.
 Months later, on 7 August, he was sent to jail.
 Prosecutors were concerned that he would leave the country or tamper with evidence.
 They investigated allegations that he had kept at least $1 million (£680,000) from the football transfer of Sergei Ovchinnikov to Alverca FC and that he had laundered cash through offshore banks in the British Virgin Islands.
 They investigated 14 counts of embezzlement.
 At the time, it was reported that Vale e Azevedo's yacht, "Lucky Me", was paid with part of that money.

 On 17 April 2002, Vale e Azevedo was sentenced to four and a half years in prison in the Ovchinnikov case and was detained in Lisbon.
 On 8 July 2004, he was released on €250,000 bail in the Euroárea case.
 On 30 March 2007, he was sentenced to five years in prison in the Ribafria case.
 On 11 July, he was sentenced to seven and a half years in prison in the Dantas da Cunha case.
 On 5 May 2008, the National Republican Guard went to his house to detain him for his connection to the latter case, but he was in London, England.
 Two months later, on 8 July, he turned himself in at the police station in Belgravia, west London, following a European Arrest Warrant.

 Vale e Azevedo was extradited to Portugal on 13 November 2012 and was sentenced to ten years in prison on 2 July 2013, for six crimes, and ordered to pay Benfica around €7 million for the money he kept from the transfers of footballers Scott Minto (£500,000), Gary Charles (£1,200,000), Tahar El Khalej ($850,000) and Amaral.

 On 7 June 2016, Vale e Azevedo was released from prison on parole after serving 3 years and 7 months of his 11.5-year sentence.
 He fled to London in September 2018 on a private jet to escape the 10-year prison sentence ruled in 2013.
 On 22 January 2019, the Lisbon Appeal Court declared that Vale e Azevedo's alleged crimes of embezzlement of €1.2 million related to Benfica's television rights, between 1998 and 1999, had expired, 18 years after the alleged crimes.
 Benfica announced they would appeal the decision to the Supreme Court of Justice.

+Since September 2022, he has declared contumacious for avoiding court since 2019 for scamming BCP into a €25 million loan and false assurances to court by document forgery, totaling 10 counts of scam and 4 counts of document forgery.
+After an appeal, the decision was upheld on 14 November 2023.